-* AlternateCharacterInterpretation: Obviously Brutus, but also Caesar.
-Is he a skeptic who refuses to pay heed to the soothsayer (see ArbitrarySkepticism below) or a highly superstitious figure who refuses to "beware" the Ides of March because it would be challenging fate and willingly goes to his destiny, only showing sadness at discovering Brutus among his killers?
-Or is he just too arrogant to pay heed to any warning of danger?
+* AlternativeCharacterInterpretation: Obviously Brutus, but also Caesar.
+Is he a skeptic who refuses to pay heed to the soothsayer (see ArbitrarySkepticism on the main page) or a highly superstitious figure who refuses to "beware" the Ides of March because it would be challenging fate and willingly goes to his destiny, only showing sadness at discovering Brutus among his killers?
+Or is he just too arrogant to pay heed to any warning of danger; or, is he worried about the threat but afraid of showing his fear out of concern for looking weak?

 * MemeticMutation: It's Shakespeare.
 He was influential.